Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 Observe that in this case all elements in this connected component are between $z$ and $w$ with respect to $T$.
 Indeed, otherwise in $\Gamma(G,S) \setminus B(z,2N_0)$ there exist two vertices at distance $1$ such that one of them is $T$-between $z$ and $w$ and the second is either $<_T z$ or $>_T w$.
 This would imply that in $G$ there is a snake on $4$ points with width $1$ and diameter $\geq N_0$, this is in a contradiction with our assumption.
-In particular, for any point $t$ in $B(y,R)$ it holds $z <_T t <_T w$.
+In particular, for any point $t$ in $B(y,R)$ we have $z <_T t <_T w$.

-But in the same way we can prove that in $B(y,R)$ there are two points $z',w'$ at distance $1$ such that for any $t \in B(x,R)$ it holds $z' <_T t <_T w'$.
+But in the same way we can prove that in $B(y,R)$ there are two points $z',w'$ at distance $1$ such that for any $t \in B(x,R)$ it holds that $z' <_T t <_T w'$.
 So we see that all points of $B(y,R)$ are between some two points of $B(x,R)$, and all points of $B(x,R)$ are between some two points of $B(y,R)$.
 Since these two balls do no intersect, we obtain a contradiction. \end{proof}

 \begin{corol} If a finitely generated group $G$ contains a one-ended (finitely generated) subgroup, then $\mins(G) \ge 4$.
 In particular, this inequality holds for any finitely presented not virtually free group. \end{corol} \begin{proof} Let $H$ be a finitely generated one-ended subgroup of $G$ and $T$ an order on $G$.
-By Lemma \ref{le:oneended} we know that $H$ admits a sequence of snakes on $4$ points of width $1$.
-Observe that the imbedding map of any finitely generated subgroup into an ambient group is uniform.
+By Lemma \ref{le:oneended} we know that $H$ admits an $(\infty, \rm{Bounded})$-sequence of snakes on $4$ points.
+Observe that the embedding map of any finitely generated subgroup into an ambient group is uniform.
 We can therefore apply Lemma \ref{lem:uniform} to conclude that for any order $T$ the space $G$ admits a sequence of snakes of bounded width on $4$ points, and therefore that $\mins(G) \ge 4$.